 Residency cards more than 60 days expired

-If you want to continue having legal residency in Mexico you will need to restart an application for residency, usually from a Mexican consulate abroad unless you have certain family connections in Mexico.
+If you want to continue having legal residency in Mexico you will need to restart an application for residency, usually from a Mexican Consulate abroad unless you have certain family connections in Mexico.

 Leaving Mexico with an expired temporary residency card